The Empty Nest Syndrome and Divorce

 • Alimony.
 A spouse who needs financial support because she/he can’t earn a living comparable to the other spouse or has health needs will have the right to seek alimony.

-At DeTorres & DeGeorge Family Law, our divorce lawyers understand how empty nest syndrome and divorce are different than divorces when the children are young.
+At DeTorres & DeGeorge Family Law, our divorce lawyers understand how empty nest syndrome and divorce are different from divorces when the children are young.
 We fight to protect your financial interests and to help you emotionally move on to the next phase of your life.
-To discuss your divorce concerns, at any phase of your marriage, call us at 908-691-2104 or complete our contact form to schedule an appointment.
-We have offices in Clinton and Morristown.
+We are here to discuss your concerns at any phase of your marriage or divorce.
+Contact us today to schedule a consultation with one of our divorce attorneys.

 Share on: